South Korea's Asiana signs 10-year maintenance deal with UTC

 FARNBOROUGH England South Korean carrier Asiana Airlines has expanded its maintenance ties with UTC Aerospace Systems with a 10-year deal involving the evacuation slides aboard the airline's Airbus A380 superjumbos.

-The Comprehensive Accessory Repair and Exchange (C.A.R.E.) programme was announced at the Farnborough Airshow and includes maintenance, repair and overhaul support services for multiple evacuation system components on six aircraft.
+The Comprehensive Accessory Repair and Exchange (C.A.R.E.) program was announced at the Farnborough Airshow and includes maintenance, repair and overhaul support services for multiple evacuation system components on six aircraft.

 Financial terms of the deal were not disclosed.